minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #pagebreak()

 = Money in Politics

-- how does money in politics work?
-  - contribution types (PAC, individual)
-  - tradeoff for congressmen, vote acc. to voter base (get re-elected) and vote acc. to donors (get money to spend on campaigning) @KauKeenanRubin p.273
-  - contribution goals (enrichment, campaign contributions, revolving door)
-    @Weschle_2022c
-- consensus: spending in politics has risen over time (opensecrets sources,
-  @Stratmann_2005 p.141), explained by Lott, higher in states with bigger gov.
-  @Stratmann_2005 p.148 @stratmann-2017 p.1 ("money given in contributions to
-  political campaigns has grown substantially")
-  - *plot* campaign contributions over time (steady increase), aka more relevant to analyse
-  - *plot* distribution of campaign contributions - who gets contributions, over time more congress people get some?
-- campaign contributions rose over time because of landmark US Supreme court case Citizens United v.
-FEC "in 2010, which cleared the way for unlimited election-related ‘independent expenditures’ previously capped in 24 U.S. states." @citizen
+To understand the relationship between campaign contributions and representatives' voting decisions, the background for money in US politics needs to be introduced.
+Political Scientist Simon Weschle defines three types of money in politics, namely self-enrichment, campaign contribution and golden parachute jobs, where the first type happens when politicians are in office, and receive resources from special interest groups.
+Politicians receive campaign contributions during elections, to fund their campaigns.
+According to Weschle, the last type of money in politics is the golden parachute jobs, which are financially lucrative positions offered to ex-politicians @Weschle_2022c.

 == Campaign Contributions
-- especially in campaign contributions, increase... ?
+Although each of these types of money in politics has significant and different repercussions for democracy @Weschle_2022c, campaign contributions in US politics are of particular significance for this paper.
+One of the reasons for this, is that there has been a stark increase in contributions to political campaigns over time @stratmann-2017 p.1 @stratmann-2005 p.141.
+The average contributions to members of congress have increased as well within the last 40 years.
+Since the 2024 election cylce is due in November 2024, the contributions there are not comparable to 2022 yet.

+#figure(image("figures/avg_contrib_house.jpg", width: 100%), caption: [
+  Average Contributions to House Members, 1990-2022
+])

+// figure out how to label axes, make it title and cite sources
+// #import "@preview/cetz:0.2.2"
+// #cetz.canvas({
+//   import cetz.draw: *
+//   import cetz.chart
+//   let data = (
+//     ("1998", 2934),
+//     ("2000", 2860),
+//     ("2002", 3575),
+//     ("2004", 3496),
+//     ("2006", 4143),
+//     ("2008", 6724),
+//     ("2010", 4926),
+//     ("2012", 4710),
+//     ("2014", 4788),
+//     ("2016", 5071),
+//     ("2018", 6724),
+//     ("2020", 9916),
+//     ("2022", 8937),
+//   )
+//   group(name: "a", {
+//     chart.columnchart(size: (13, 5), data)
+//   })
+// })

+//
+#figure(image("figures/total_contrib_congress.jpg", width: 100%), caption: [
+  Total Cost of Election, 1990-2022 @OpenSecretscostofelections ])

+One of the main reasons for the noted increase in not only total campaign contributions over the last 30 years, but also the average campaign contribuions per representative might be attributable to the change in legislature.
+In 2010, the US Supreme Court passed the landmark court case Citizens United v.
+Federal Election Commission (FEC), treated the question of whether Congress has the authority to limit independent expenditures by corporations.Campaign contributions are usually structured as individual and Political Action Comittee (PAC) contributions in OpenSecrets data, with the former stemming from natural persons, and the latter from comittees representing corporation or labor interests @OpenSecretspac.
+The Citizens United v.
+FEC case declared that natural and legal persons, i.e. persons and corporations have the same campaign spending rights when it comes to the US congress @foreman p.194.
+In essence, this case enabled independent expenditures which are election related to become unlimited
+@citizen.

+That campaign contributions have increased over the years, and one of the reasons for this increase, is clear.
+Still, the necessity of campaign contributions should still be clarified.
+US Citizens who would like to become members of the United States Congress, such as the House of Representatives, which is what this paper focuses on, need to become elected.
+These congressional elections happen bi-yearly.

-- why do candidates need contribution?
+// - why do candidates need contribution?
-  - election every 2 years in house of representatives
+//   - election every 2 years in house of representatives
-  - need contributions to fund campaigns, to run for election. this money is spent on advertisments and rallies, handouts, etc. @Weschle_2022c p.24
+//   - need contributions to fund campaigns, to run for election. this money is spent
+//     on advertisments and rallies, handouts, etc. @Weschle_2022c p.24
+//   - tradeoff for congressmen, vote acc. to voter base (get re-elected) and vote acc.
+//     to donors (get money to spend on campaigning) @KauKeenanRubin p.273

-- why is there campaign contribution, what does it achieve? -> better election
+// - why is there campaign contribution, what does it achieve? -> better election
-  @Stratmann_2005 @Weschle_2022c p.24
+//   @stratmann-2005 @Weschle_2022c p.24
-- but no clear correlation between campaign spending and vote shares which candidates receive, in the US, @Weschle_2022c p.24, (also other authors who state this) - there is endogeneity - depends on a host of factors, ie.e. closeness/competition in race, contribution limits in some states, strategic spending @Denzau-Munger-1986, @Weschle_2022c p.25
+// - but no clear correlation between campaign spending and vote shares which
+//   candidates receive, in the US, @Weschle_2022c p.24, (also other authors who
+//   state this) - there is endogeneity - depends on a host of factors, ie.e.
+//   closeness/competition in race, contribution limits in some states, strategic
+//   spending @Denzau-Munger-1986, @Weschle_2022c p.25
 == Correlation Contributions & Votes in Corporate Interests
 - in general, consensus that there is no link between PAC contributions and votes in that PACs favor @Selling2023 p.1 @fellowes-wolf2004 p.315, @fiorina1999new